maarten-pennings/P2000/readme.md

   ![printerport](images/printerport.jpg)

-  The great thing is that this is just a serial port.
+  The great thing is that this is actually a _serial_ port.
   To connect it to a PC, you need an old style D25 connector/converter, and a cable to convert from Serial to USB.
 I used a [US232R-500-BULK](https://nl.mouser.com/ProductDetail/FTDI/US232R-500-BULK).